-After 4 unsuccessful attempts or even more, you have finally convinced your loved one that they need home help aid.
+After 4 unsuccessful attempts or even more for seniors care services, you have finally convinced your loved one that they need home help aid.

 Reaching a decision that your loved one needs help and the various care options available can be both refreshing and confusing.